pwin/Hackdays/GreenSlopes/Exhibit_Green Slope.md

     </html>
 ```

 * check that this works by opening it up in your web browser.
-If it looks OK then add the Exhibit JS library using the following approach:
+If it looks OK then add the Exhibit JS library just below the placemarker in your shell template using the following approach:

 ```html